Doodh Ka Karz

 Doodh Ka Karz (English: Debt of milk) is a 1990 Indian Bollywood action drama film directed by Ashok Gaekwad and produced by Salim Akhtar.
 The film was dubbed in Marathi as Dudhache Upkar.
 It stars Jackie Shroff and Neelam Kothari in pivotal roles.

 Plot

-Suraj is the only son of a widow, Parvati whose husband was killed.
-He falls in love with Reshma after saving her life from a snake bite.
+Suraj is the only son of a widow, Parvati, whose husband was wrongfully accused of stealing and brutally beaten.
+He died of a heart attack due to the embarrassment and wished his son to clear his name one day.
+The culprits tried to murder Parvati too, but she was saved by a blacksmith from a nearby village.
+Once older, Suraj falls in love with Reshma (one of the culprits' daughters) after saving her life from a snake bite.
+The rest of the story follows Suraj and his father's pet snake as they avenge their father.